There are many specialty coffee drinks and sometimes it can be hard to know the main differences between them.

 And the size?
-A classic macchiato is served in an espresso glass or demitasse cup with a teaspoon (or more!) of milk spooned on top.
-Total size is just 2-3 oz with less milk than a piccolo latte.
+A classic macchiato cup size is an espresso glass or demitasse cup.
+Total macchiato size is just 2-3 oz with less milk than a piccolo latte.

-Want to enjoy a macchiato at home?
-Double walled espresso glasses are the right size and a great choice.
+If you want to enjoy a macchiato at home, double walled espresso glasses are the right size and a great addition to your coffee bar.
 Check out these popular espresso glasses by DeLonghi here.

 Macchiatos are great if you are looking to consume less milk but struggle with the robust flavor of a straight espresso.